Skip to main content

 A photograph of Bernard Jordan returning to Portsmouth after his trip to Normandy, France

-Bernie Jordan: The war hero who 'escaped' their care home to attend D-Day celebrations
+Bernie Jordan: The war hero who 'escaped' his care home to attend D-Day celebrations

 Image Credit: PA Images / Alamy Stock Photo | Above: Bernard Jordan, the 90-year-old war veteran waves as he returns to Portsmouth after his trip to Normandy, France

-This article was published in partnership with 'The Great Escaper', a new Michael Caine film about D-Day veteran Bernard Jordan that is scheduled for UK and Irish release on the 6th October 2023.
+This article was published in partnership with 'The Great Escaper', a Michael Caine film about D-Day veteran Bernard Jordan.

 Almost half a century after they last played a husband and wife on the big screen, film icons Michael Caine and Glenda Jackson reunited for The Great Escaper.
 A true-life drama based on the remarkable story of D-Day veteran Bernard Jordan, it gives us Glenda Jackson’s final performance and promises to be one of the most poignant films of the year.